Fake it till you make it: Learning transferable representations from synthetic ImageNet clones: Extended experimental results

 \subsection{Analysis of the learned features}

-In the main paper, we evaluate our models on a list of image classification tasks, \ie 5 test sets for the ImageNet classes, and 10 datasets for transfer learning.
 In this section, we analyze and contrast the \textit{representations} obtained with models we trained using synthetic images to representations from models trained on real images.
-We perform our analysis for \imnethlong and using \textbf{four metrics}: a) Sparsity, b) intra-class distance, c) feature redundancy and d) coding length.
+For this analysis, we used ImageNet-SD models for images that were generated using the default prompt guidance scale of Stable Diffusion, \ie, 7.5.
+We perform our analysis for \imnethlong and using \textbf{four metrics}: i) Sparsity, ii) intra-class distance, iii) feature redundancy and iv) coding length.
 Note that we use the terms ``representations'' and ``features'' interchangeably.

 We compare four different models trained on either real or synthetic data for the 100 classes of \imnethlong: One model trained on real images, ImageNet-100-Real, two models trained on synthetic image sets of the same size obtained by using two different prompts: $p_c = $ ``$c$'' and $p_c = $ ``$c, h_c$ inside $b$'', and the ImageNet-100-SD-10x model, trained using ten times more images.